MIUIByMaki/RN8/disclaimer.md

 If you're looking for a specific feature like gore, it's easier to switch to a compatible ROM that supports it.

+# More

+I can only speak for myself.
+I usually listen to music on Spotify, and the app runs in the background.Battery consumption is a highly personal matter and varies depending on the device and user.

+In my case, I can go through the entire day without needing to recharge, and even when the battery is running low, it holds up well.
+However, it's essential to note that I'm only speaking from my own experience.

+I don't play any mobile games.Things work the way I expect them to.My usage is quite modest, and I don't expect the device to perform like a NASA computer, so I'm satisfied with its performance.

 # Personal Notes
 - AOD isn't a bug, actually I've removed this useless feature
 - I don't care about Theme app, you can update or install the version you want